Colleton County Fire-Rescue

 STATION 2 - Jacksonboro

-Station 2 is located in the rural community of Jacksonboro, which served as the county seat from 1799 to 1822.
-While Charleston was under siege in the American Revolution, Jacksonboro was named the provisional capital of South Carolina.
-Today, the fire station serves a primarily rural residential area and approximately seven miles of U.S. Highway 17.
-It is a four bay station a day room, and a large meeting area.
+150 Clinic Drive - Station 2 is a four bay facility located in the rural community of Jacksonboro.
+Station 2 houses Engine 2 (1500 gpm pumper), Tender 2 (3000 gallon tender) and Brush 2 (Brush Truck), Jacksonboro, served as the county seat from 1799 to 1822.
+While Charleston was under siege during the American Revolution, Jacksonboro, was named the provisional capital of South Carolina.

 STATION 3 - Lodge